rage/programming-23/data/part-13/1-pygame.md

 The program only consists of displaying a window, and it runs until the user closes the window.

 Let's take a closer look at the steps required to achieve this.
-The first line takes the Pygame library into use: `import pygame`.
-The next command `pygame.init` initializes the Pygame modules, and the next one creates a window with the function `pygame.display.set_mode`.
+The first line takes the pygame library into use: `import pygame`.
+The next command `pygame.init` initializes the pygame modules, and the next one creates a window with the function `pygame.display.set_mode`.

 ```python
 pygame.init()